 These fluffy almond cupcakes are light and soft, topped with a smooth almond buttercream frosting.
 They're flavored with almond extract and are reminiscent of a wedding cake.
-You can serve them at parties, showers, or any occasion you like.
+You can serve them at parties, showers, or any occasion!

-For more cupcake recipes, try chocolate cupcakes with cream cheese frosting, brown sugar cupcakes, and chocolate banana cupcakes.
+For more cupcake recipes, try chocolate cupcakes with cream cheese frosting, pistachio raspberry cupcakes, and raspberry almond cupcakes.

 Jump to: